kurt-krueckeberg/pn/docs/notes.md

 ## Scientific Research Aided by AI

-These sites that use AI to help find relevant research article sare currently free:
+These sites use AI to help you find relevant research articles.
+They are currently free:

 1. [elicit.org](https://elicit.org)
 2. [SciSpace](https://typeset.io/)